 Pasta is good in the best of times.
 In the worst of times, it’s tantamount to a seriously good hug.
 And there are plenty of reasons to make it from scratch at the moment.
-The mass-made stuff is sold out at the supermarkets.
+The mass-made stuff is selling out at the supermarkets.
 You’ve got more time at home than you’ve ever had before.
 It’ll take you away from your phone or the TV for at least an hour or two, which is seriously important for your mental health right now.

 And there’s an 84-year-old nonna in a town outside Rome who’s going to teach you how to do it using generations-old recipes.

 Nonna Nerina usually hosts pasta-cooking classes IRL, but she’s had to put that on hold because of coronavirus.
 In the meantime, she’s live-streaming classes on Saturdays and Sundays.